Qatari foreign aid: Turkey and Syria

 Qatar government provided relief flights to Turkey to transport search and rescue teams as well as vehicles, a field hospital, tents, and other supplies.
 Qatar also distributed 27,000 hot meals in the Turkish city and also donated mobile homes from FIFA 2022 World Cup, further has pledged to send 10,000 mobile housing units to earthquake zones in Turkey and Syria.
 In April 2023, the Qatar Fund for Development (QFFD), in cooperation with the Turkish Presidency of Disaster and Emergency Management (AFAD), announced plans to build a city in northern Syria, which would house 70,000 displaced Syrians.
 On 24 June 2023, Qatar completed the delivery of 10,000 mobile homes.

 Sudan

 Qatar Charity provided relief aid to hospitals in Khartoum, including 28 tonnes of food and ready-made meals, and repatriated students of Taiba Education City safely.
 Qatar Charity has 12,516 sponsored persons in Sudan.

 International Powers and Strategic Partners

 United States

 Following Hurricane Katrina in 2007, the former Emir of Qatar, Sheikh Hamad bin Khalifa Al-Thani donated $100 million to afflicted areas around New Orleans and beyond.

 Japan

-Qatar donated to Japan after the earthquake in March 2011.
+Qatar donated to Japan after the Tōhoku earthquake and tsunami in March 2011.
 In addition to providing natural gas shipments to the country, Qatar also hosted a high-profile football charity match in order to raise funds.
 This support was also formalized through the establishment of the Qatar Friendship Fund.